bobby-brennan/making-a-web-service/Serverless.md

 you'll need to verify that we have access to the email address admin@yourdomain.com

 To set up the e-mail address admin@yourdomain.com:
-* Head back to Google Apps for Work
+* Head back to G Suite
 * Click "Users"
 * Click your user
 * Click "Account"